⚠️ Trigger Warning:

 Tiffany whispered, “You saw me, didn’t you, darling?
 You know what I did.”

-Her voice was tender, coaxing, like she was speaking of an intimate secret.
+Her voice was tender, coaxing, as if she were speaking of an intimate secret.
 The cat blinked, his expression indifferent, yet regal.
 Tiffany smiled.
 She rose; her robe brushed across her thighs as she drifted into the bathroom.
 Marble floors chilled her bare feet.
 She turned the faucet, and water roared into the sunken tub, steam fogging the air with the scent of lavender oils.
 Ritual.
-That was what she craved—a ceremony for herself, to consecrate what she had begun.
+That was what she craved.
+A ceremony for herself, to consecrate what she had begun.

 The gala night replayed again.
-Ethan smirked as he dismissed her from across the room, and the laughter that rippled through the crowd.
+Ethan smirked as he dismissed her from across the room, and the laughter rippled through the crowd.
 The humiliation seared into her bones.
 That was the night Tiffany’s mask had cracked, letting something venomous seep through.
-Her fingers skimmed across the bathwater, tracing invisible letters.
-POWER.
+Her fingers moved once across the bathwater, then stilled.
+She did not need to name what had awakened in her.
+Its presence was already clear.

 When she arose from the tub, steam billowed around her like stage fog.
 She wrapped herself with her silk robe again and spritzed the air with her favorite perfume: amber, musk, poisonously sweet.
 She padded barefoot into the bedroom, Cashmere now waiting like a sentinel on the plush duvet.